ENIGMA-git/ENIGMA-FreeSurfer-protocol/subcortical/README.md

 **SCRIPT: `make_ENIGMA_QC_webpage_subcortical.sh`**

-Make sure it is executable:
+This script is found in your _/enigma/Parent_Folder/scripts/ENIGMA_QC/_ directory.
+There is no need to edit this script, but first make sure it is executable:

       chmod 777 make_ENIGMA_QC_webpage_subcortical.sh

-Run the bash script (while in your _/scripts/ENIGMA_QC/_ folder) by giving the script the full path to the directory where you stored the subcortical QC output files:
+Run the bash script (while in your _/scripts/ENIGMA_QC/_ folder) by giving the script the full path to the directory where you stored the subcortical QC output PNG files:

       ./make_ENIGMA_QC_webpage_subcortical.sh /enigma/Parent_Folder/FreeSurfer/QC_subcortical/

+This script will create multiple webpages (e.g. "ENIGMA_Amyg_volume_QC.html"), one per subcortical ROi and one called "ENIGMA_Subortical_QC.html" in the same folder as your QC outputs.
+You can open these in any browser, just make sure all of the .png files are in the same folder if you decide to move the html file to a different location (like a local computer).
+Zoom in and out of the window to adjust the size of the images per row, or click on a subject’s file to see a larger version.
+To open the webpage in a browser in a Linux environment you can probably just type the following from the _/QC_subcortical/_ folder:

+      firefox ENIGMA_Subcortical_QC.html

 _Note 1:_ If you have trouble running this script, it’s possible that you need to fix the line endings in the script before running.
 You can do this by running this command:

       sed -i -e 's/\r$//' make_ENIGMA_QC_webpage_subcortical.sh

-_Note 2:_ The script will create multiple webpages (e.g. "ENIGMA_Amyg_volume_QC.html", "ENIGMA_Subcortical_QC.html") in the same folder as your QC output.
-If you want to check the segmentation on another computer, you can just copy over the whole QC-folder to your computer and open the webpage from there.
-To open one of these webpages in a browser of your choice in a Linux environment.
-For example:

-      firefox ENIGMA_Subcortical_QC.html

 ## Visually QC Subcortical Structures